Meet Kolbe

 Still, God met me there.

-Slowly, the Holy Spirit drew me into healing—through grounded people and safe places: therapy, mentorship, nature, reconnecting with my body, somatic movement, deep prayer, and meaningful community.
+Slowly, the Holy Spirit drew me into healing—through grounded people and safe places: therapy, mentorship, nature, reconnecting with my body, gentle movement, deep prayer, and meaningful community.
 Over time, I built a haven within.
 I learned to listen to my nervous system, release stored trauma, and walk forward with new awareness, skills, and meaning.

 All of this unfolded alongside the outer terrain of life: high school, college, marriage, parenthood, and grad school.